erevtsov/tecton/README.md

 ### TODOs

-#### APIs to set up
-- alpha vantage
-- yahoo finance
-- polygon
-- tiingo
-- financial modeling prep
+#### Infrastructure
+- how to maintain dagster state after the server is shut down?

+#### Futures Data
+- fix the weird price bug in 2012
+- fix ts_ref missing intermittedly
+- create name map for the assets in universe
+- filter files to scan based on start/end dates
+- add data checks for partitions

 #### Features
 - lookback capability